JDBrowder523/MechaCar_Statistical_Analysis/README.md

 ![This is an image](https://github.com/JDBrowder523/MechaCar_Statistical_Analysis/blob/main/Images/D2_Lot_Summary.png)

  - The variance for all manufacturers is 62.3 PSI.
-This value shows that the overall manufacture of the MechaCar is within the tolerable limit of 100 PSI.
+This value shows that the variance for the overall manufacture of the MechaCar is within the tolerable limit of 100 PSI.

  - The variance for Lot 1 is less than 1 PSI.
 This is within the tolerable limit of 100 PSI.
  - The variance for Lot 2 is 7.5 PSI.
 This is within the tolerable limit of 100 PSI.